HannahMarsh/pi_t-experiment/README.md

 **TODO**
-- Client: Encrypt nonces into header
-- Client: use prf to calculate when to generate checkpoint onions (when forming onion)
 - Client: calculate how many checkpoint onions each node on path should expect
 - Client calculate time window for when onion should arrive at each hop
 - Node: calculate expected number of nonces for each layer
 - Node: check if onion is late or the nonce is not in expected set, add bruises if so
--

 ## Introduction

 This project focuses on implementing &Pi;<sub>t</sub>, a differentially anonymous mixnet architecture, to explore its performance under various conditions.
 We will conduct experiments to determine the minimum number of rounds required for a given server load and desired parameters ϵ and δ.
-The experiment will be deployed on AWS with potentially hundreds of nodes, each acting as a relay, and will use a bulletin board to manage node communication.

 ## Background

 An anonymous communication channel allows parties to communicate over the Internet while concealing their identities.
 Onion routing is a widely used technique where messages are encapsulated in layers of encryption and sent through a series of intermediary nodes (relays).
-This project implements &Pi;<sub>t</sub>, an advanced mixnet architecture that is designed to enhance anonymity in asynchronous networks by introducing the concept of "bruising" onions.
-This protocol ensures secure and anonymous communication while handling delays and tampering effectively.
+This project implements &Pi;<sub>t</sub>, an advanced mixnet architecture that ensures differential privacy, which means the adversary's view when Alice sends a message to Bob is statistically close to the view when Alice sends a message to Carol instead.
+This is significant because it provides privacy guarantees even if the adversary can observe a fraction of the network nodes and network traffic.

+## &Pi;<sub>t</sub> Overview

+- Each layer of the onion can be "bruised" if it does not meet certain criteria, and too many bruises will lead to the onion being dropped.
+- Mixers are responsible for re-encrypting and forwarding onions to random next hops.
+- Gatekeepers validate and forward onions according to a predefined path.
+- Checkpoint onions are special onions sent at various stages to verify the presence and correct operation of other nodes.
+  This way nodes can detect that it has not received the expected number of checkpoint onions, and can infer that an attack may be in progress.

 ## Components

+### Bulletin Board

 ### Clients

-### Bulletin Board

 ### Mixers